Onitsiky/poja/README.md

 #### Bucket

 POJA comes with an S3 bucket and the associated Java class for handling it.
-We already coded everything for uploading, downloading and generating presigned URLs for sharing.
+We already coded [everything](https://github.com/hei-school/poja/blob/92eec460ed309349b4dcaab75fd30855ac38d7b0/src/main/java/school/hei/poja/file/BucketComponent.java#L24) for uploading, downloading and generating presigned URLs for sharing.

 ### Mailing

-We have a Mailer.
-One line of Java invocation and voilà, your email is sent.
+We have a [Mailer](https://github.com/hei-school/poja/blob/prod/src/main/java/school/hei/poja/mail/Mailer.java).
+One method `Mailer::send` and voilà, your email is sent.

 ### Specification and Client Generation